 Community Nursery School is a non-profit institution and is open to all children and families without regard to race, color, cultural heritage, sex, religion, disability, gender orientation, or national origin.
 At CNS we strive to help children recognize and appreciate their own unique qualities as well as those of others.
 We also help children understand the common threads that we all share.
 CNS works closely with the Lexington Public Schools Special Education Department to provide an inclusive environment that allows all children to learn and grow together.
 Because families are actively involved at the school, we have the unique opportunity to learn from one another.
 We are committed to diversity at CNS and welcome families to share their stories, foods, songs, crafts, and customs to help us learn about and celebrate the cultural richness of our community.

-The CNS core program runs from 9:00am to 12:00pm.
-It includes three active classrooms and a multipurpose room (studio and kitchen area).
+The CNS core program runs from 8:30am to 12:00pm.
+It includes three active classrooms, a multipurpose room (studio and kitchen area), and nearly two acres of private outdoor space.

 The Yellow Door Room is mainly composed of children who are three years of age.
 Up to twelve children attend the Yellow Door Room each morning.
-We offer an option of two or three days in this classroom.
-Five days is also an option based on director approval.
+We offer an option of two or three days in this classroom (MWF or T/TH).
+Five days is also an option for a small number of children.

 The ratio of children to teachers is approximately eight to one, with our youngest group having a ratio of six to one (children:teachers).

-The teachers and Director are caring individuals committed to developmental, cooperative education.
-Each classroom has two teachers.
+The educators and Director are highly experienced, gifted, and deeply caring individuals who are committed to working in a developmental and cooperative environment.
+Each classroom has two co-teachers.
 Our entire faculty is trained in early childhood education and many teachers have advanced degrees in education.
 All staff members are trained in and maintain First Aid and CPR as well as ongoing professional development.

-As always, our primary consideration is to provide a program that is in the best interest of the children.
+Our primary consideration is to provide a program that is in the best interest of the children.
 Each classroom offers children a balance of individual and group exploration with materials and ideas.
-Children have opportunities to experiment and express themselves using myriad art, building, sensory, nature/found objects, and dramatic play materials.
+Children have opportunities to experiment and express themselves using a myriad of art, building, sensory, nature/found objects, and dramatic play materials.
 While there is a routine flow to the day, there is also flexibility based on a deep respect for the needs and interests of the individual children and the group.
-There is always a mid-morning snack, a music and movement period, and time for outdoor play in our expansive outdoor space.
+There is always a mid-morning snack, a music and movement period, and time for play in our expansive outdoor space.